 Our curriculum, carefully designed to balance faculty supervision with resident autonomy, provides an extremely strong foundation in patient-centered care, evidence-based medicine, surgical skill development, medical education, research, quality improvement, and patient safety.
-We continuously work to improve our program and regularly solicit resident feedback, both formally and informally, through a variety of mechanisms, including monthly Program Director rounds, monthly Chairman rounds, annual anonymous surveys, Chief Resident representation, post-rotation evaluations, and an open-door policy.
+We continuously work to improve our program and regularly solicit resident feedback, both formally and informally, through a variety of mechanisms, including monthly program director rounds, monthly chair rounds, annual anonymous surveys, chief resident representation, post-rotation evaluations, and an open-door policy.

 Here are just a few highlights of our curriculum:

-- Clinical exposure: Our residents are exposed to a vast array of ophthalmic pathology in a variety of clinical settings, including private clinics, a county-based hospital system, and a veteran affairs hospital.
+Clinical exposure: Our residents are exposed to a vast array of ophthalmic pathology in a variety of clinical settings, including private clinics, a county-based hospital system, and a VA hospital.
 Their surgical experience and case volume are among the best in the nation, ranking in the 90th percentile overall, and in the 80th to 90th percentiles in major categories, such as cataract and glaucoma surgery.

-- Didactic education: Incoming residents are given a dedicated two-week orientation to bring them up to speed as they begin their training.
+Didactic education: Incoming residents are given a dedicated 2-week orientation to bring them up to speed as they begin their training.
 Multiple education sessions are held each week, including our weekly core lecture series, imaging conferences, and resident-led board-prep style reviews.
-A multi-session, formal cataract surgical curriculum with wet lab instruction occurs at the beginning of each year and is complemented by 24/7 access to our EyeSi surgical simulator and seven-station wet lab.
+A multi-session, formal cataract surgical curriculum with wet lab instruction occurs at the beginning of each year and is complemented by 24/7 access to our EyeSi surgical simulator and 7-station wet lab.